Covid 19 coronavirus: Backpacker paying his way by painting mural in lockdown

 An Italian backpacker and artist has added a new mural to the streets while in lockdown at a Dunedin hostel.

-Enrico Cornuda's two-night stay at Globe House in High St became an indefinite number of weeks after the nation moved into Alert Level 4.
+Enrico Cornuda's two-night stay at Globe House in High St became an indefinite number of weeks after the nation moved into alert level 4.

 READ MORE: